stefanofa/awesome/TOPICS.md

 *   [onyx-dot-app/onyx](https://github.com/onyx-dot-app/onyx) - Open Source AI Platform - AI Chat with advanced features that works with every LLM

-*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | Give AI the ability to live your experience.
+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
 Records everything you do, say, hear 24/7, local, private, secure

 *   [Blaizzy/mlx-vlm](https://github.com/Blaizzy/mlx-vlm) - MLX-VLM is a package for inference and fine-tuning of Vision Language Models (VLMs) on your Mac using MLX.